Aldia

 Man lives in peace.
 And so, they believe and love the cage of falsehoods, even if it is likely all a lie.
 Until the curse is eventually shown on their bodies.
 That is the yoke that was imposed on us.
 And thus, the Dark is undoubtedly the truth that dwells within man.

 However, knowing all this was just a means to an end for Aldia.
 The description for the Malformed Shell confirms that the man was more interested in learning the inner workings to life itself, and the text for his dissection tools similarly confirms that he and Vendrick’s paths eventually diverged.
-If the King wanted to simply be free from the curse, fine.
+If the king wanted to simply be free from the curse, fine.
 But Aldia saw the bigger picture during his increasingly repulsive deeds.
-He had answered how and why humans can uniquely live on past death, something which anyone might reasonable conclude to be a blessing.
+He had answered how and why humans can uniquely live on past death, something which anyone might reasonably conclude to be a blessing.
 It was only because of hollowing that the Darksign is considered to be a curse, the karma stemming from the medials’ meddling.
 What then if Aldia found a way to overcome this karma, to rectify Gwyn’s sin?
 Man would then ascend beyond its mortal coil while liberated of its limitations.
-And so, the researcher of the first sin pursued avenues to this end, him and his followers committing no shortage of atrocities in the process.
+And so, the researcher of the original sin pursued avenues to this end, him and his followers committing no shortage of atrocities in the process.

 Hammer that An Diel juniors used.
 Rather than a “weapon”, it seems to have been employed in the dissection of various things for research.